Read on to find out how to get your new home well and truly move-in ready.

 Once you’ve submitted your mail redirect, you should also update your address details with as many people and services as you can think of.
 This further assures that you won’t miss anything once you move out.

-Updating friends and family is a given, but don’t forget to change your address with your:
+Updating friends and family are a given but don’t forget to change your address with your:

 - tax office and government services